asift91/Manual_Migration/option1.md

     - Actual migration tasks involve the migration of application and all data.
     - Deploy infrastructure on Azure using Moodle ARM template.
-    - Copy over the backup archive (moodledata) to the Moodle controller instance from the ARM deployment.
+    - Copy over the backup archive (moodledata) to the moodle controller instance from the ARM deployment.
     - Setup Moodle controller instance and worker nodes.
     - Data migration tasks.